The competition shall be known as the EACF Northern Area

 Handicap games of 3¼ hours duration.
 Extended time will be

-played as per Tournament Rules T2 (page 65 Laws book) and games
+played as per Tournament Rules T2 (page 65 Laws book).

 matches must be notified to the League Organiser by the